 The Pupil Premium was introduced in April 2011 and the funding, in addition to main school funding, is to help address national inequalities between the achievement of children from low-income families.
 In the 2017 to 2018 financial year, schools will receive £935 funding for each child registered as eligible for free school meals at any point in the last 6 years and £1,900 for each looked-after or adopted student.

 The funding is spent in a range of ways, outlined in the comprehensive online strategy.
 Each year, the impact of spending is evaluated to ensure that disadvantaged students are receiving the most benefits and that the Academy is achieving the best value for money.
 These students are also systematically tracked so that underachieving students receive timely and targeted interventions, for instance, through the Year 11 Nexus group, which aims to motivate, monitor, and reward students.

-If you have any queries relating to provision for students eligible for Pupil Premium, do not hesitate to contact Mrs Davies (Assistant Vice Principal: Progress) at firstname.lastname@example.org.
+If you have any queries relating to the provision for students eligible for Pupil Premium, do not hesitate to contact Mrs. Davies (Assistant Vice Principal: Progress) at firstname.lastname@example.org.

 Year 7 Catch-up Funding

 The literacy and numeracy Catch up Premium helps schools provide additional support in literacy and numeracy to pupils.
 The funding is targeted towards those students who do not meet age related expectations in numeracy and literacy at KS2.
 Schools receive £500 for each year 7 pupil who fits the criteria.
 We are committed to raising the standards of literacy and numeracy for such students so that learners can accelerate their progress in year 7 which will enable them to fully access the curriculum throughout their school career.